KellerCoding/SWE-4724-Capstone-Project/README.md

 The project is being developed using React and Vite frameworks, and languages include Javascript, HTML, and CSS with JSON for data storage.

+The link to the site is accessible through the following link: <https://georgiawatch.vercel.app/>

+This guide recommends installing node and npm, so follow [this](#Installing Node & NPM) link to quickly navigate to the help guide

+# Running the Application

+In order to run the application, it is straightforward to clone to repository then access the folder through the command prompt given you have installed node and npm on your machine.

+If you have not, please follow the help section on [installing node](#Installing Node & NPM) which will help you make your machine capable of running node applications through your command line.

+1. Navigate to the directory in your command prompt
+2. Enter the command '**npm install**' to update package.json file
+3. Use the command '**npm run dev**' to run an local hosting of the application
+4. Enter **Q** then enter to end the local running server.

+### Installing Node & NPM

+* Navigate to the following link: <https://nodejs.org/en/download>

+* Change the installer to **Chocolatey**
+* Ensure the Install instruction are fit to your specifications

+Thereafter, follow the instructions provided, and if needed, restart your system.
+You should be able to utilize npm and node commands.

+* Type '**node -v**' to check node version and verify installation
+* Type '**npm -v**' to check npm version and verify installation

+Finally, you should be able to run the application through your command line!

 ## Documentation